 For those who are planning to come to Korea or curious about the process of entering Korea during the COVID-19 outbreak, you are in the right place.
-It is currently mandatory for all incoming Korean and foreign nationals to complete 14-day quarantine upon entry to Korea.
+Korea has recently lifted all mandatory quarantine process for inbound travelers who have completed vaccinations with some exceptions starting from April 1, 2022.
 Check out what to expect and prepare before coming to Korea!

 **Please note that the following information can be different in each country and can be modified by the Korean Ministry of Health.
 Check with your country’s embassy for more accurate information in advance.**